Eisenhower State Park

 We took a pontoon boat out one morning and the kids loved jumping over the side to swim.
 They have a variety of rentals at the Marina and you can also fish at the lake too.

-Now before I start, a little about my family.
-There’s my husband and I and our three kids – they are 6, 9 and 12.
-We love a road trip, we love an adventure, we love exploring new places and having been in Texas for only 3 years after a big move from Australia, everything is exciting, new and interesting to us.
+We love a road trip, we love an adventure, we love exploring new places and everything is exciting, new and interesting to us.

 Camping of all styles is available, so those looking for less primitive overnighters can feel at home among those who seek a more primitive style.